US Core Inflation Rate YoY Holds Steady at 2.60% in December 2025

 Market lens

-Looking ahead, the core inflation trajectory will depend on several key factors including monetary policy effectiveness, labor market dynamics, and external shocks.
-We outline three scenarios:
+Looking ahead, the core inflation trajectory will be shaped by several factors, including monetary policy decisions, labor market dynamics, and external shocks.
+The Fed’s commitment to a 2% inflation target suggests that rates will remain elevated until clear disinflation is evident.

 Bullish scenario (20% probability)